I Wanna Hold Your Hand (film): Home media

 The film was released on VHS and LaserDisc by Warner Home Video in 1989, under license from MCA Home Video.
-It was released in the UK on DVD and Blu-ray by Fabulous Films Limited in 2016.
-In the US it was released by The Criterion Collection on March 26, 2019, under license from Universal Pictures Home Entertainment.
+It was released in the United Kingdom on DVD and Blu-ray by Fabulous Films Limited in 2016.
+In the United States it was released by The Criterion Collection on March 26, 2019, under license from Universal Pictures Home Entertainment.